rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.md

     ```
   __NOTE:__ If your expression starts with a constant (eg. `2 + 2`), enclose it in parentheses, otherwise compiler will be confused and give you errors.

 - Hexadecimal numerical constants: Simply prefix a number with `0x` to create a hexadecimal.
-The numbers 0 to 9 and A-F are allowed in the number.
+The numbers 0 to 9 and letters A to F are allowed in the number.
 The number may not have a decimal point.
   - new:
     ```
     a := 0x1000;